I have moved my website to www.wataruuegaki.com.

 My profiles can also be found on the following sites:

 What I do.

-I do research on formal semantics and pragmatics.
+I am a researcher of formal semantics and pragmatics.
 That is, I study the systematic patterns in which people draw various kinds of inferences from conversations in natural language, and try to understand systems governing such patterns by formalizing them using theoretical tools made available by linguistics, logic and cognitive science.
-See Kyle Rawlins’ introduction of semantics for non-specialists for more on what semanticists like Kyle and I do.

 I also specialise in Japanese linguistics.
 I investigate various aspects of the grammatical structure of the languages/dialects in Japan, with an aim to uncover the nature of the similarity and differences that the Japanese languages have with other languages in the world.
 Click here to read a short biography about the relationship between me and the Japanese language.